The Best Things to See in Bali

 Ubud Monkey Forest

 The monkey forest is a famous tourist attraction where people come to see the monkeys.
-Visitors can observe monkeys' daily activities like mating, fighting and grooming.
+Visitors can observe the monkeys' daily activities, including mating, fighting, and grooming.
 The monkeys have lost their fear of humans, so they continuously contact the visitors.
 They are not aggressive, but if they suspect that a visitor has food, they may try to steal it or, in the worst case, bite the visitor.
 That is why you should avoid eye contact with the monkeys.
 It is also best to keep a distance from the monkeys, and in case they jump over you, don't panic.
 Instead, remain calm so as not to provoke the monkey.
-However, if you want to have a selfie with a monkey, it is possible to have it for a small fee, and only the authorized staff can handle it to ensure the safety of the visitors .
+However, if you want to have a selfie with a monkey, it is possible to have it for a small fee, and only the authorised staff can handle it to ensure the safety of the visitors .

 The park is forested, and it has many hills and stairs.
-Trails let visitors access the different parts of the park easily, but disabled people need to choose routes more carefully.
+Trails allow visitors to access the various parts of the park easily, but individuals with disabilities need to select routes more carefully.

 We visited Ubud Monkey Forest on a private Ubud tour.
-Walking around the park and watching monkeys do their daily activities was relaxing.
+Walking around the park and watching the monkeys engage in their daily activities was a relaxing experience.
 Unfortunately, our guide had made a too-tight schedule.
-We could have spent much more time in the monkey forest, but then we would not have seen any other attractions anymore.
+We could have spent more time in the monkey forest, but then we wouldn't have had the opportunity to see any other attractions.
 If you intend to visit the monkey forest with a tour guide, it could be wise to ask the guide to give you a few hours, and maybe you can skip a few shops on the way.

 Tour guides love to take you to expensive touristy shops on the way to get their commissions.

-Ubud Monkey Forest is about 1-hour drive from Kuta.
-A ride costs 15 US dollars one way.
+Ubud Monkey Forest is about a 1-hour drive from Kuta.
+A ride costs $ 15 one way.
 It is common to combine many Ubud attractions into a single tour.

 - Location: Ubud